paramjeet198/Physics-Wallah-Assignment/README.md

 - **Paging 3**: Efficiently loads and displays paginated data.
 - **Coroutines**: Simplifies asynchronous programming.
 - **Retrofit**: A type-safe HTTP client for Android and Java.
+- **Navigation Component**: Manages in-app navigation using a single-activity architecture and supports complex navigational patterns with ease.

 Screenshots